Kourosh Yaghmaei: Islamic Revolution

-Post revolution
+Post revolution 1979–2025

-After the Islamic Revolution, Yaghmaei was banned from performing for seventeen years.
-During that time he worked for children and published books and cassettes.
+After the Islamic Revolution, Yaghmaei was banned from performing for 17 years.
+During this time he worked for children and published books and cassettes.
 In 1987, he released his fourth solo instrumental album Diar which was recorded without bass, guitar and drums, as dictated by the Iranian government.
 In addition, Yaghmaei arranged folkloric pieces to be played by the Great National Orchestra.

-1990s–present

 In the early 1990s, Yaghmaei got permission from the Iranian government to release albums under some restrictions.
 He released studio album Gorg haye Ghorosneh in 1990.
 Caltex Records titled his "best of the 1970s" as "Gole Yakh" released in 1991.
 During 1993, the restrictions became looser and Kourosh got permission to perform concerts in Norway and Sweden.
-In 1994 he released studio album Sib-e Noghreii (The Silver Apple), in which the regime didn't let him publish his portrait as an artwork, therefore album cover was only graphic arts.
+In 1994 he released studio album Sib-e Noghreii (The Silver Apple), on which the regime would not let him publish his portrait as an artwork, therefore the album cover was only graphic arts.
 In 1996 Mah va Palang and in 1997 Kabous was released.

-In the early 2000s, he released two solo albums Arayesh-E Khorshid (2000), which primarily recorded as Sol-e 3 was censored one track before released and Tofang-e daste Noghre (2001), was the last album that legally published in Iran.
+In the early 2000s, Yaghmaei released two solo albums Arayesh-E Khorshid (2000), which primarily recorded as Sol-e 3 was censored one track before released and Tofang-e daste Noghre (2001), was the last album that was legally published in Iran.

 Malek Jamshid

 Between 2003 and 2006, Yaghmaei worked with his last studio album titled Malek Jamshid.
 After 12 years of trying to obtain the required permit from the Ministry of Culture and Islamic Guidance, the authority denied to release this album in Iran.
-Latter in 2016, since two years of restriction not to use types of equipment such as acoustic system, sound engineering, professional microphones, amplifiers, Roland keyboard, electric guitar, 8 track recorder and other necessary equipment the album was released by Now-Again in United States and the album was banned by the Iranian government.
+Later in 2016, since two years of restriction not to use types of equipment such as acoustic system, sound engineering, professional microphones, amplifiers, Roland keyboard, electric guitar, 8 track recorder and other necessary equipment, the album was released by Now-Again in United States and the album was banned by the Iranian government.

 He released debut compilation Back from the Brink: Pre-Revolution Psychedelic Rock from Iran: 1973–1979 in 2011.
 A two-disc celebration of Yaghmaei's most well-known numbers, recorded between 1973 and 1979, before the Islamic Revolution.

+On 6 December 2025, Yaghmaei announced that after the release of his final album Plaque 44, he would retire from his musical career.
+The album was released later that month and he retired from his musical career.